jorgefz/ulib/readme.md

 ## Memory

-*Safe Memory Allocation*
+*Safe Memory Allocation*.
 Allocates a number of input bytes using 'malloc'.
-On fail, it exits the program.
+On fail, it prints an error message to stderr and returns a NULL pointer.

 ```c
 void *ptr = xmalloc(size_t bytes)
 ```

-*Safe Memory Freeing*
+*Safe Memory Freeing*.
 Attempts to free a pointer.
 On success, it returns 0.
 Otherwise, it returns 1.

 ```c